 As our blog expands, we’ll be looking to tap into our network of guest bloggers from around the world and encouraging you to provide us feedback along the way.
 A big thanks to all of you who have contributed blog posts in the past.

 So let’s get started.
 Tweet us @wbyouthink or join us on Facebook in English, French or Spanish.
 Send us your blog ideas and subscribe to our newsletter to get new posts directly in your inbox.
-You can also contact us at email@example.com.
+You can also send us a message by using the contact form .

 Our goal via this blog is to connect with you, help you find solutions to the challenges facing your world, and add your voice to the fight against poverty.